CSCfi/csc-user-guide/docs/apps/pannzer.md

 ```text
 a-flip annotations.html
 ```
-You can use the link provided by _a-filp_ to study the results with your browser.
+You can use the link provided by _a-flip_ to study the results with your browser.

-Note that in Puhti you should always use runsanspanz.py with option `-R` that sends the analysis jobs to the annotation sever maintained by Holm group.
-Thus the job does not use the resources of Puhti and it can be run as an intercative job in a login node.
+Note, that in Puhti you should always use `runsanspanz.py` with option `-R` that sends the analysis jobs to the annotation sever maintained by the Holm group.
+Thus, the job does not use the resources of Puhti and it can be run as an intercative job in a login node.

 ## More information